labeldock/rails-protect-database-yml-with-env/README.md

-# Rails Simple Database YML with ENV
+# Rails Simple database.yml with ENV file

 ## Introduction
 - This code was created to manage and securely hide database configuration details for Rails applications.